Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Implementation Details

 \subsection{Training Details}

-All models were trained on an internal cluster, using a 48GB NVIDIA A40 GPU with Python 3.11 and PyTorch 2.2+cu117, taking roughly tree days to train.
+All models were trained on an internal cluster, using 48GB NVIDIA A40 GPUs with Python 3.11, PyTorch 2.2 with CUDA 11.7, taking roughly tree days to train.

 \paragraph{Preprocessing.} During training, images were randomly horizontally flipped with a probability of 0.5, then resized and cropped to 224\(\times\)224 pixels.
-For models without the SubcorticalBlock, images were normalized by subtracting and dividing by [0.5, 0.5, 0.5].
+Images were normalized by subtracting and dividing by [0.5, 0.5, 0.5], with the exception of model that included the light adaptation layer of the SubcorticalBlock.
 During evaluation, images were resized to 256 pixels on the shorter side, followed by a center crop to 224\(\times\)224 pixels, and the same normalization was applied.

 \paragraph{Loss function and optimization.} Models were trained using a cross-entropy loss between ground-truth labels and predicted logits, with label smoothing~\cite{7780677} of 0.1.
-Optimization was performed using stochastic gradient descent with momentum set to 0.9 and weight decay of \(5\times10^{-4}\).
+When using the ResNet50 and CORnet-Z architectures, optimization was performed using stochastic gradient descent with momentum set to 0.9 and weight decay of \(5\times10^{-4}\).
+For EfficientNet-B0, we used RMSProp with a momentum of 0.9, smoothing constant of 0.9, and a denominator stability term of 1.0.
 Training was conducted for 50 epochs with a batch size of 256.
-We employed the 1-Cycle learning rate policy~\cite{smith2018}, where the learning rate was initialized at 0.004, increased to 0.1 at 30\% of the total training steps, and then annealed to \(4\times10^{-7}\) following a cosine schedule.
+We employed the 1-Cycle learning rate policy~\cite{smith2018}, where the learning rate was initialized at 4\% of the maximum learning rate, increased up to maximum at 30\% of the total training steps, and then annealed to \(4\times10^{-4}\%\) of the maximum following a cosine schedule.
+For the ResNet50, the maximum learning rate was set to 0.1; for the EfficientNet-B0, it was set to 0.256; and, for CORnet-Z, it was set to 0.05.
 When using PRIME~\cite{10.1007/978-3-031-19806-9_36}, we fine-tuned a standardly trained model for an additional 50 epochs using the same training protocol, except with a maximum learning rate of 0.01 reached at 10\% of the training schedule.